EduardoZepeda/coffee-bytes-hugo/content/posts/javascript/python-vs-javascript-2021-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 {{<ad>}}

-## Which language is more mature, Javascript vs Python?
+## Which language is more mature, Python vs javascript?

 Python appeared in the late 1980s, while Javascript appeared in the early 1990s, so **Python is older** than Javascript.